blekr/angular-crop/README.md

 Jcrop

 # Usage
-angular-crop returns an object containing a directive method and a service method, you can feed it directively to angular.directive() and angular.service().
+angular-crop is an object containing a directive method and a service method with which you can feed angular.directive() and angular.service() directly.
+directive: js function, you can feed it to angular.directive() as second parameter;<br>
+service: js function, you can feed it to angular.service() as second parameter; <br>
 For example:
 ```html
 <link rel="stylesheet" href="css/jquery.Jcrop.css">